spiral/docs/orm/relations.md

     dump($post);
 }
 ```

+> Attention, removing or adding new Post model associated with user WILL NOT affect cached relation data.

 ## Belongs To Relation
 Another powerful relation you might need to use is BELONGS_TO.
 Such realtion is opposite to HAS_ONE and HAS_MANY by it's idea.
 Since in most of cases we would need both HAS_* and BELONGS_TO relations, it's the best to declare it as inversed.